The Irish Heritage Music Bursaries

 The Music Bursary for Performance was first awarded in 2015 and already has a distinguished list of recipients.
-The bursary, worth £5,000, is awarded to a first or second generation Irish student continuing her or his music education in Britain.
+The bursary, worth £5,000, is awarded to a student who is Irish born or first generation, continuing their music education in Britain.

 Students are nominated by this country’s leading music conservatoires and colleges to attend auditions held in the Wigmore Hall in London in November.
 The successful recipient also receives a London debut at an Irish Heritage event.

-The previous recipients of The Music Bursary for Performance are:
+The recipients of The Music Bursary for Performance are:

 The Brackaville Bursary for Vocal Studies

-The Brackaville Bursary for Vocal Studies which was launched in 2019, is open to first and second generation Irish students attending recognised music conservatoires and colleges in Britain.
+The Brackaville Bursary for Vocal Studies which was launched in 2019, is open to Irish born and first generation students attending recognised music conservatoires and colleges in Britain.
 It operates in parallel with Irish Heritage’s existing bursary for performance and is awarded to the singer who performs best in the auditions for the latter in the Wigmore Hall in London each November.
 In addition to a cash award of £2,500 the recipient will receive a performance opportunity at an Irish Heritage event in London.

-The previous recipients of The Brackaville Bursary for Vocal Studies are:
+The recipients of The Brackaville Bursary for Vocal Studies are:

 The Accompanist’s Award